transfairs/arduino-gps-tracker/README.md

 1. Set up your server endpoint.
 2. Flash the firmware via Particle Workbench or Particle CLI on your Particle Electron device.
 3. Wait for incoming data.

+## 📜 License
+This project is open-source and licensed under the GNU General Public License v3.0.
+See the LICENSE file for details.